eigr/spawn/README.md

 * **Activator CRD:** Activator CRD defines any means of inputting supported events such as queues, topics, http or grpc endpoints and maps these events to the appropriate actor that will handle them.
 Examples of this CRD can be found in the [examples/k8s folder](examples/k8s/activators/amqp.yaml).

-## The Protocol

-Spawn is based on [Protocol Buffers](https://developers.google.com/protocol-buffers) and a super simple [HTTP stack](https://github.com/eigr-labs/spawn/blob/main/docs/protocol.md) to allow a heterogeneous layer of communication between different services which can in turn be implemented in any language that supports the gRPC protocol.

-The Spawn protocol itself is described [here](https://github.com/eigr-labs/spawn/blob/main/apps/protos/priv/protos/eigr/functions/protocol/actors/protocol.proto).

 ## SDKs

 Another very important part of Spawn is the SDKs implemented in different languages that aim to abstract all the specifics of the protocol and expose an easy and intuitive API to developers.